khushmevada1183/DripHub/src/components/README.md

 # Components Library

-This folder contains reusable UI components, hooks, and utilities for the ShopHub e-commerce project.
+This folder contains reusable UI components, hooks, and utilities for the DripHub e-commerce project.

 ## 📁 Structure